lgambarinigmail/teste_parana_banco/README.md

   gem install bundler

-4 - Instalar as gemas
+4 - Instalar as gemas:
   bundle install

-5 - Rodar a automação
+5 - Rodar a automação:
   cucumber -t @all